 Days Spent: 10

 Istanbul, Turkey- Tel Aviv, Israel: £78.00 with Fly Pegasus

 Amman Jordan- Dubai: £133.00 with FlyDubai

-Breakfast was generally included in the room rate and then i always brought lunch and dinner out.
-Sometimes i sat in a restaurant/cafe, other times i just grabbed a falafel wrap which are cheap and very yummy!
+Breakfast was generally included in the room rate and I always bought lunch and dinner out.
+Sometimes I sat in a restaurant/cafe, other times I just grabbed a falafel wrap which are cheap and very yummy!